Updated May 3 to include the complete programme

 Gypsy jazz, Gershwin, and the Great American songbook will all be featured in the 2018 edition of the Ottawa Chamber Music Festival (Chamberfest).

-On Wednesday, the festival unveiled 13 of the shows which it will present from July 26 to August 9, 2018 in a slightly longer programme than usual to celebrate its 25th anniversary.
+On May 1, the festival unveiled the full list of shows which it will present from July 26 to August 9, 2018 in a slightly longer programme than usual to celebrate its 25th anniversary.
 The announced shows are primarily from the core classical repertoire, but several are also of interest to jazz fans.